vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

 ## Set Up Background Geolocation Collection
-Background Geolocation Collection is a powerful feature that allows your app to continuously gather geolocation data from users, even when your app is running in the background.
-By leveraging this feature, you can provide more personalized experiences and services to your users.
-However, it's crucial to strictly adhere to Apple's guidelines and respect user privacy when implementing this feature​.
+Background Geolocation Collection is a powerful feature that allows continuous geolocation data collection, even when your App is running in the background.
+However, it's essential to respect user privacy and adhere to Apple's guidelines when implementing this feature.

 Before using this function, ensure that your project settings and permissions are properly set up.
 You can refer to the [Permission]({% link docs/Permission.md %}) section for more details on this.

-To integrate the Background Geolocation Collection feature into your iOS app, follow these steps:
+To integrate the Background Geolocation Collection feature into your iOS App, follow these steps:

-1. Initialization: Make sure the Data SDK is properly initialized in your app before you start using the background geolocation collection feature.
+1. Initialization: Make sure the Data SDK is properly initialized in your App before you start using the background geolocation collection feature.

 2. Start/Stop Interface: Data SDK provides an interface that allows app developers to easily call and control the geolocation tracking.
 When calling the `startBackgroundLocationUpdate` method to begin collecting geolocation data, remember to set up the frequency for data collection as needed.
 Use the `stopBackgroundLocationUpdate` method to stop the data collection when it's no longer required.